 I'm part of

 I have been teaching and researching in the UK since 2007; prior to this I had a number of positions in Poland, Australia and France.
 During this time I have organized several international conferences on The Fall, Subcultures and Lifestyles in Eastern Europe, Polish Cinema, and Noise as well as numerous seminar series.
 I was involved with the foundation of the journal Studies in Eastern European Cinema and worked as both Reviews editor and Co-Editor and am now serving on the editorial board.
 I was also a founding member of the Network for European Cinema and Media Studies (NECS) and served for three years on the publications committee working towards the successful establishment of the NECSUS journal amongst other activities.
 As well as actively developing an international research and teaching profile, I have been active in numerous conferences and other events in the UK and Europe, North America, Latin America and the Antipodes and has delivered invited presentations in many of these locations.
-Currently I hold the CAPES/Science without Borders Special Visiting Researcher Fellowship, valued at 46,000£, for a three-year project with researchers from UNISINOS, Brazil on Cites, Creative Industries and Popular Music Scenes.
+Recently I was awarded the CAPES/Science without Borders Special Visiting Researcher Fellowship, valued at 46,000£, for a three-year project with researchers from UNISINOS, Brazil on Cites, Creative Industries and Popular Music Scenes (2014-2016).
 I am the course leader of the Film, Television and Moving Image MA at Westminster.
 Prior to this I was PGR Director of the School of Arts and Media at the University of Salford.
 I have also been a Visiting Professor at the University of Łódź, Poland (2004-2007) and before that held numerous positions including Lecturer in Television at the Australian Film, Television and Radio School (AFTRS) and Lecteur d’anglais at the Charles V Institute, of the University of Paris 7.

 My teaching is focused on the MA in Film, Television and Moving Image and ranges between film and television studies and a range of media theories.
 In the past I have taught a wide range of film, television and media studies courses at both undergraduate and postgraduate levels, including interdisciplinary teaching in sound studies and alternative media practices.
 I have supervised multiple MA dissertations, and several PhD students to successful completion.